High Arch Insoles

-The M-Series offers the greatest degree of cushion and arch support, can help redistribute pressure, and allow for better overall alignment.
+The T-Series offers the greatest degree of cushion and arch support, can help redistribute pressure, and allow for better overall alignment.
 It is ideal for daily wear in regular volume shoes such as walking shoes, athletic trainers, and work boots.
-The M-Series incorporates Protalus's patented alignment technology to provide the stability and comfort you need.
+The T-Series incorporates Protalus's patented alignment technology to provide the stability and comfort you need.

-Designed for athletic shoes & work boots with a non-removable insole.
+Designed for casual or slip-on shoes with a non-removable insole.

-Designed for athletic shoes & work boots with a removable insole.
+Designed for casual or slip-on shoes with a removable insole.

 How do high arch insoles help with high arches?